pearcej/cpp4python/_sources/CollectionData/Strings.rst

    :match_9: append|||Adjoins a string to the end of the string.
    :match_10: find||| Returns the index of the first occurrence of item.

-    Match the String operations with their corresponding explination.
+    Match the String operations with their corresponding explanation.

 .. tabbed:: intro_string